codebase-berkeley/code-door/README.md

 9. Run `python manage.py runserver` to run the server.
 10. Go to `localhost:8000` to see it in action!

+### Quick Start

+After installation of dependencies, to run a development server:

+1. Activate the virtual environment with `source env/bin/activate`.
+2. Start a Postgres server with `service postgresql start`.
+3. Run `python manage.py runserver` to run the server.
+4. Go to `localhost:8000` to see it in action!

 ## Overview

 CodeDoor runs on top of the [Django web framework](https://www.djangoproject.com/)